top of page

 The Hedgehog's Dilemma

 Arthur and Madison meet as college freshmen, and neither wants anything serious.
-What begins as casual sex quickly becomes something deeper and more complicated, a relationship that defies easy labels.
-Five years later, a chance encounter in a hotel room forces them to confront what they meant to each other and who they've become since.
+What begins as casual sex quickly becomes something deeper and more complicated.
+Five years later, an encounter in a hotel room forces them to confront what they meant to each other and who they've become since.
 The Hedgehog's Dilemma unflinchingly explores the complexity of modern relationships among young people and the stories we tell ourselves about the people who change us forever.

 Augustine Lorrie and Lucas Iverson in the Hedgehog's Dilemma at the Yale Cabaret